jjjk123/Team1_Gene_Prioritization_GNN/XGDAG_Docker/manual.md

 git clone https://github.com/GiDeCarlo/XGDAG
 ```

-2. Create 'Dockerfile' in the same dir and paste the contents from 'Dockerfile_quick_2025-05-14'
+2. Create 'Dockerfile' in the same dir and paste the contents from 'Dockerfile_quick_2025-05-14' and save
 ```bash
 nano Dockerfile
 ```